 Equilibrium Equations and Equilibrium Constants

-If an equilibrium constant were to apply, it would have a value of infinity.
-The value for K is large because products dominate the mixture.
+If we tried to describe the condition of reactants and products with an equilibrium constant, the K eq would have a value of infinity.
+The K is large because reactants are basically zero and products dominate the mixture.
 In fact, there are no reactant methane molecules left.

 The larger the value for the equilibrium constant the more the reaction goes to completion.
 Irreversible reactions can be thought to have an infinite equilibrium constant so there are no reactants left.